-The Ginsberg Center and the Center for Campus Involvement are pleased to announce the Davis Projects for Peace initiative for 2013.
-The Davis Projects for Peace are made possible by Kathryn Davis, an accomplished internationalist and philanthropist who is committed to providing the resources to today's student leaders' actionable project ideas.
-Mrs. Davis envisioned this program in 2007, when she was turning 100, "I want to use my 100th birthday to help young people launch some immediate initiatives that could bring new thinking to the prospects for peace in the world."
-Based on the positive feedback she received, Mrs. Davis continued this initiative.
+The Ginsberg Center for Community Service and Learning is pleased to announce the Davis Projects for Peace initiative for 2014.
+The Davis Projects for Peace were made possible by Kathryn Davis, an accomplished internationalist and philanthropist who was committed to providing the resources to today's student leaders for actionable project ideas.
+Mrs. Davis envisioned this program in 2007, when she was turning 100: "I want to use my 100th birthday to help young people launch some immediate initiatives that could bring new thinking to the prospects for peace in the world."
+Based on the success of the initiative, it continues now in her memory.

 Projects for Peace are summer-long projects designed and implemented by undergraduate students passionate about peace in their communities and around the globe.
 The initiative hopes to prepare students as ethical global leaders by providing the resources to execute innovative grassroots project ideas.
 These projects, as defined by students, creatively address worldwide peace efforts providing sustainable solutions to contemporary society.

 The University of Michigan is one of 90 universities participating; the University's selection committee will submit one student proposal to be considered as a 2014 Project for Peace.

 The selected proposal will be eligible to receive a $10,000 grant from the Davis United World Scholars Program.